Nerite Snails: Complete Care Guide (Best Algae-Eater?)

 Breeding nerite snails are extremely difficult for the average hobbyist.
 This is because it takes several fish tank setups to be successful.
 In the wild, nerite snails move between freshwater and saltwater.
 They are most often observed in brackish conditions for reproductive purposes.

 Hobbyists seem to have the most breeding success when acclimating or keeping nerite snails in brackish water.
 When ready, a male and female will breed.
-The female will lay eggs in a safe area, usually on the aquarium glass or under a leaf.
+The female will lay eggs in a safe area, on the aquarium glass or under a leaf.
 The nerite snail eggs will hatch after some time into larvae that later develop into recognizable, baby snails.

 Nerite snails will not breed in the freshwater aquarium.
 Female nerite snails may lay their eggs around the aquarium, but they will not hatch.
 Take this as an indication that your snail is happy and healthy.